 Phase II of the Cohesive Strategy was accomplished in 2011.
 This document brings together the three regional assessments, the report by the NSAT, and the Communications Framework for the Cohesive Strategy.
 The three regional assessments are separate documents reflecting the unique context in each of the regions.
 In this document we will bring out the similarities and differences among the three regions and their strategies for reducing wildland fire risk.
-We will include section summaries with excerpts from the western part the content of the regional assessments.
+We will include section summaries with excerpts from

+Comment [R11]: Move to regional section...in the western part Each regional group is supposed to send a map.
+We the content of the regional assessments.
 Additional details can be found by reading the three full regional reports.